microsoft/node-pty/README.md

 Do you use node-pty in your application as well?
 Please open a [Pull Request](https://github.com/Tyriar/node-pty/pulls) to include it here.
 We would love to have it in our list.

+## API

+The full API for node-pty is contained within the [TypeScript declaration file](https://github.com/microsoft/node-pty/blob/master/typings/node-pty.d.ts), use the branch/tag picker in GitHub (`w`) to navigate to the correct version of the API.

 ## Example Usage

 ```js